 Later on in your career, your employer might support you through further postgraduate qualifications: for example, a masters in business administration (MBA) but this is aimed at professionals who have a few years of work experience under their belts.

 Precisely what your trainee management programme will involve depends on your individual employer, but it is not unusual for it to involve rotations around different teams or functions within the business.
-For example, in 2018–2019 the graduate management trainees at Lidl UK underwent three rotations: in sales/store management, logistics, and supply chain.
+For example, graduate management trainees at Lidl UK typically undergo three rotations: in sales/store management, logistics, and supply chain.